w3f/polkadot-wiki/docs/general/ledger.md

 ## Requirements

-Here is a list of what you will need before starting:
+Here is a list of what you will need before using Polkadot with Ledger:

 - A Ledger Nano X or Nano S plus (recommended for Polkadot Ledger App space requirements).
 The Ledger Nano S has limited memory and is no longer produced.
 - The latest firmware of the Polkadot Ledger App installed (always check for updates in Ledger Live under the "Manager" tab, you will need to allow access with your nano).